 Although you can make your own gluten-free cake completely from scratch, if you’re short on time or you don’t have the knack for baking this can be a chore.
 Great gluten-free cake mixes do exist—you just have to find them, or in this case, let us find them for you!
 We researched every option out there—from chocolate to vanilla to organic to vegan—to bring you the top contenders.

 Simple Mills Vanilla Cake Almond Flour Mix

 Simple Mills nails this gluten-free almond flour cake mix.
-Made with only six ingredients—almond flour, organic coconut sugar, arrowroot powder, organic coconut flour, baking soda, and sea salt—this mix proves that you don’t need additives to get the job done.
+Made with only seven ingredients—almond flour, organic coconut sugar, arrowroot powder, organic coconut flour, baking soda, cream of tartar, and sea salt—this mix proves that you don’t need additives to get the job done.

 To make this, all you have to do is add eggs, oil, water, and a little bit of vanilla extract, and then you’re good to go.
 The finished product tastes delicious, bakes with a beautiful crumb, and holds up well to substitutions, like flax eggs in place of real eggs.
 Keep in mind that this mix only provides enough for one 8-inch round cake, so if you want to make a layered cake, you’ll need two boxes.